GSA/digitalcorps.gsa.gov/_projects/cdc-analytics-and-interoperable-systems.md

 </ul>
 **---**

-Presidential Innovation Fellows working with the CDC will be based in Atlanta, GA.
+U.S. Digital Corps Fellows working with the CDC will be based in Atlanta, GA.